 Section 1 for editing.
-Then, choose "Statistical Summary" from the drop-down list in the MEASURE field (this option will not appear if any other sections are selected because they can't display this data).
-You must then enable at least one statistic from the list for the section pane to populate (see Fig. 3.6).
+Then, choose "Statistical Summary" from the drop-down list in the MEASURE field (this option will not appear if other sections are selected because they can't display this data).
+You must then enable at least one statistic from the list for the Data Section to populate (see Fig. 3.6).